How to replace your RV toilet

 You often do not realize how important your RV toilet is until it’s not available.
 Let’s assume the toilet is non-repairable or that it’s just too old.
 Now it’s time to update the toilet.
 In most cases, a replacement is a relatively simple process.
-The hardest step of RV toilet replacement is deciding on the replacement and making sure it works in your RV.
+The hardest step of RV toilet replacement is deciding on the replacement and determining if it works in your RV.

-When contacting a repair shop or dealership in regards to purchasing a new toilet, here is some information that we will need to know in order to help you.
-In some cases, sending pictures of the toilet or the part you’re looking for helps us track down the replacements needed.
+When contacting a repair shop or dealership in regards to purchasing a new toilet, here is some information you should provide.
+In some cases, sending pictures of the toilet or the part you’re looking for helps track down the replacements needed.

 • High or low profile – Please measure height in inches